lpapailiou/fac/README.md

 #### Code input
 There are multiple options to input code.
 You may enter code directly to the primary text area.
 Alternatively, you may upload a file or choose a simple file provided by the according combobox.
+The available demo files are the ones from the directory ``src\main\resources\samples``.

 ![input](https://raw.githubusercontent.com/lpapailiou/fac/master/src/main/resources/img/jlang_input.png)